 Income tax refunds are always a nice surprise after you file your taxes, but you could get a better return on your money.
 Had you not overpaid Uncle Sam over the course of the year and had instead invested the money you are now getting back, you would have had an even better financial gain.
 There are a few benefits and drawbacks to obtaining a tax refund.
 However, arguably, overall, if you are receiving one then you are engaging in poor financial and tax planning.

 Before you see the light that a tax refund is not in your best interests, let’s first look at some of the benefits:

 - A tax refund can act as a forced savings plan – Some people are just not savers and a tax refund can act as a savings plan.
 According to AARP, only sixteen percent of Americans have saved enough money for retirement.

-- A tax refund can be used to reduce debt – This is similar to the forced savings plan idea.
-The National Retail Federation did a survey recently which stated that 41.9% of taxpayers receiving a refund this year are expected to pay down debt with it.
+- A tax refund can be used to reduce liability – This is similar to the forced savings plan idea.
+The National Retail Federation did a survey recently which stated that 41.9% of taxpayers receiving a refund this year are expected to pay down liability with it.